WolfpackPSS/wolfpackpss.github.io/_posts/2016-12-31-history-pf-the-pack-prinz-eugen-pt-2.md

 Yusi and Eric on holographic imaging.
 Meng, external turret and ship defense.
-Hai, internal security and detailing of guards.
+Hai, internal security and detailing of the guards.
 Thomas, technology and architecture.

 Moonsailor and Vivien on holo-communication.